BivinSadler/MSDS_6371_Stat_Foundations/Unit 7/ReadMe.md

-# Midterm Exam and Review!
+# Multiple Comparisons and Contrasts!